ianyepan/.macOS-emacs.d/README.md

 ### "Rolling" Release
-I will constantly push new commits since *a real Emacser* is never completely satisfied with his/her setup.
+I will constantly push new commits since *a real Emacser* is never completely satisfied with his/her setup ;-)